-- Like fascia, Yoga is best grasped as holistic and unifying, rather than fragmented.
+- Yoga is best grasped as holistic and unifying, rather than fragmented.

 - Quality of functionality and movement can be addressed from the gross to the more subtle; from anatomy and physiology to neurological theory, from asana through pranayama and the higher limbs in a fully-integrated manner.

-- Exploration of Fascia through appropriate Yoga therapy practices can help reveal ‘stuckness’ and build self-awareness, which will enhance healing.
+- Exploration through appropriate Yoga therapy practices can help reveal ‘stuckness’ and build self-awareness, which will enhance healing.